 To get started the most reliable resource I was able to find was the forum on falconchristmas.com and the topic was FPP2.x Installation Instructions.

-Once you have done this, the next step is to download a SD card format tool which is mentioned in the Falcon manual.
+Once you have done this, the next step is to download an SD card format tool: https://www.sdcard.org/downloads/formatter/

 Burning Image to SD Card